Learn

 Do I need to use the entire presentation?

 NTP Organizers have access to a presentation.
-You can skip a slide, add slides and fully invent your own or pass out simple fact sheets.
-The object is for people to have fun and learn about new wines.
+They can skip a slide, add slides and fully invent your own or pass out simple fact sheets.

 Blind Tasting- I’ve never set up a blind tasting.
 Any tips?